trace-winkler/data-science-portfolio/README.md

 - Factors of Human Performance

 The purpose of this "Data Science Portfolio" repository is to showcase my projects and experience in the field of Data Science as I continue learning at the University of North Carolina at Charlotte.
+Please feel free to contact me at my [LinkedIn](https://www.linkedin.com/in/trace-winkler-1970843a9/) if you have any questions, or would like to chat!